tpolyak/Sharp-Architecture/VisualStudioTemplate/README.txt

 This contains everything you need to get a S#arp Architecture project up and running quickly.
-See the documentation within /trunk/docs for usage guidelines.
+See the documentation at http://wiki.sharparchitecture.net/VSTemplatesAndCodeGen.ashx for use.